 Brainlab Achieves Sub-Millimetric Accuracy for Patient Positioning with Revolutionary 3D Vision System

 Computer-based technologies, as we are familiar with from the consumer world, are now used in modern operating rooms.
-One example of such an application is image-guided radiotherapy, which helps medical professionals perform non-invasive and safe procedures.
+One example of such an application is image-guided radiotherapy, which helps medical professionals perform non-invasive procedures.